-IHS policy requires informed consent for non-cancer, chronic pain patients who are prescribed opioids.
+IHS policy requires written, informed consent for non-cancer, chronic pain patients who are prescribed opioids.

 In addition to informed consent, a provider should pursue a patient-provider agreement for opioid therapy that builds mutual understanding and provides a roadmap for treatment.
-The patient-provider agreement should give the patient a clear understanding of what's expected of him or her, such as:
+The agreement should provide a clear understanding of the clinic/provider’s expectations of the patient and what the patient can expect of the clinic/provider, such as:

 Continuation or modification of therapy is dependent on the provider's evaluation of a patient's progress toward the stated treatment objectives and goals, such as improvement in pain associated symptoms, improved physical and psychosocial function including ability to work, need for healthcare resources, participation in activities of daily living, and quality of social life.
 The treatment plan and goals should be established as early as possible in the treatment process and revisited regularly.

-Download the sample patient-provider pain medicine agreement [PDF - 134 KB] and the sample Medication Safety Agreement and Informed Consent for Treatment [PDF - 136 KB] for pain management.
+Download the sample Patient-Provider Pain Medicine Agreement [PDF - 134 KB], created by Cass Lake IHS, and the sample Medication Safety Agreement and Informed Consent for Treatment for pain management.
 Please use these documents and amend them to suit your practice or clinic, but don't begin pain management treatment without them.